 In the event of a full career status retirement, the executive is generally eligible for a prorated STIP award based on his or her retirement date in the performance year and once final performance has been determined.
 RSUs granted in the year of the retirement date, are prorated based on the retirement date.
 RSUs granted prior to the year of the retirement date, continue to vest in accordance with the vesting schedule.
-PSUs granted in the year of the retirement date, are prorated based on the retirement date and will be adjusted for final company performance against the performance.
-PSUs granted prior to the year of the retirement date of the performance.
-PSUs granted prior to the year of the retirement date and will be adjusted for final company performance against the performance.
-PSUs granted prior to the year of the retirement date and of the performance period, at which time they will be adjusted for final Company performance and be settled following approval of such performance.
+PSUs granted in the year of the retirement date, are prorated based on the retirement date and will be adjusted for final company performance against the performance measures contained in the awards; such awards will be payable following approval of such performance.
+PSUs granted prior to the year of the retirement date will remain outstanding until the end of the performance period, at which time they will be adjusted for final Company performance and be settled following approval of such performance.
 Stock Options granted in the year of the retirement date, are prorated based on the retirement date.
 Stock Options granted prior to the year of the retirement date, will continue to vest in accordance with the vesting schedule.